syncfusion-content/windowsforms-docs/WindowsForms/carousel/Getting-Started.md

 {% endtabs %}

-## Configuration of Carousel

-Carousel control is a circular conveyor used for displaying and rotating the custom controls or images objects

 ## Adding controls into Carousel

-To load custom controls in Carousel, it needs to added into [Items](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.Carousel~Items.html) collection property in Carousel class.
+You can load custom controls in Carousel, it needs to added into [Items](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.Carousel~Items.html) collection property in Carousel class.

 {% tabs %}